pursuit-curriculum/unit-front-end-web-development/css-media-queries/lesson-notes/readme.md

 - What does it mean for a website to be responsive?

 - Try changing the size of this page.
-As it grows smaller, does anything on the webpage change besides the text wrapping?
+Does anything on the webpage change besides the text wrapping as it grows smaller?
 Would you consider this website responsive?

-- What does "mobile-first" mean in regards to responsive design?
+- What does "mobile-first" mean regarding responsive design?

 - What `meta` element attribute is required for your page to be responsive?